 Then our brochure will explain how you can take your pension savings with B&CE:

 Your options at retirement .pdf

-Plus there's a leaflet on avoiding pension scams from The Pensions Advisory Service:
+Plus there’s a booklet from The Pensions Regulator on:

 Getting organised to take your money may take a while so give yourself plenty of time to get your paperwork in order.
 Here’s our checklist of things you’ll need.